All Episodes

 Conservatives also promote legal reforms.

-In the last couple of years, the Republican Congress passed, and the President signed comprehensive class action reform, gun manufacturers' liability reform, and bankruptcy reform, all over the vigorous objections of the left and their friends in a trial bar.
+In the last couple of years, the Republican Congress passed and the president signed comprehensive class action reform, gun manufacturers' liability reform, and bankruptcy reform, all over the vigorous objections of the left and their friends in a trial bar.

 Michigan Democrat John Conyers certainly would not follow this path as chairman of the House Judiciary Committee.

-These are frightening thoughts, Wrangle and Conyers.
+These are frightening thoughts, Wrangell and Conyers.

 The Republican majority in Congress has been a bulwark defending the culture of life.

-The 108th Congress passed, and the President signed the Unborn Victims of Violence Act and a partial birth abortion ban.
+The 108th Congress passed and the president signed the Unborn Victims of Violence Act and a partial birth abortion ban.

-Democrat uh Nancy Pelosi would not even schedule these items for a vote if she were the House Speaker.
+Democrat Nancy Pelosi would not even schedule these items for a vote if she were the House Speaker.

 Republicans in the Senate defeated the left by confirming two outstanding conservative jurists to the Supreme Court, John Roberts and Sam Alito.